 Exhaust leaks aren’t always loud, and they aren’t always linked to your car’s muffler.
 Each of the exhaust system parts listed above are connected through welds and flanges, and with time and corrosion, these connections can start to loosen.

 One of the first signs that exhaust gases are escaping prematurely is a tick that gets louder or faster when you hit the gas.
 A ticking sound can also indicate a crack in an exhaust manifold or a hole in any part of the system.
 Depending on how serious the leak is, it can often be repaired with a patch or a fresh weld.

 Mufflers don’t typically deteriorate to the point of falling off without first giving you clues that something’s wrong.
 Usually, a muffler that’s past its prime will incrementally get louder as the interior chambers and sound-deadening materials break down.
 It’s not always easy to detect initially, but eventually you’ll notice that your vehicle is significantly louder than it used to be.
 This generally indicates either a large break in the exhaust system or a muffler that’s on its way out.
 Either way, this is the opportune time to take your car to the shop and have it checked out.

+Check out all the exhaust system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on understanding exhaust systems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.